hackforla/peopledepot/docs/contributing.md

 **Note:** If you are using Visual studios code you can use the Git graphical user interface to stage your changes.
 For instructions check out the [Git Gui Wiki](<https://github.com/hackforla/website/wiki/Using-Git-GUI-(Graphical-user-Interface)-in-Visual-Studios-Code>).

-## 3.5 Add Changed Files to Staging
+## 3.5 Add changed files to staging

 **Make sure you are on your issue branch (instead of `main`)**